There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

-- Due to the design of the applicator, it’s pretty easy to get too much product on your tire, which can cause shine-sling.
-Use care not to over-apply.
+- Due to the design of the applicator, it’s pretty easy to get too much product on your tires, which can cause shine-sling.

-- Shine level builds as the product sits on your tire, so if you’re in a hurry or time is limited you may be happier with a different product.
+- Shine level builds as the product sits on your tires, so if you’re in a hurry or time is limited you may be happier with a different product.

 Summary

-Armor All Extreme Tire Shine Gel is a great choice when you’ve really got the time to let the product sit and soak into your tires.
-Your patience will be rewarded with a high quality, glossy black finish for not too much money out of your pocket.
+Armor All Extreme Gel is a great choice when you’ve really got the time to let the product sit and soak into your tires.
+Your patience will be rewarded with a high-quality, glossy black finish for not too much money out of your pocket.

 Aero Cosmetics Tire Dressing, Protectant, No Dirt-Attracting Residue, Natural Satin/Matte Finish